avnet-iotconnect/avnet-iotc-mtb-ai-baby-monitor/QUICKSTART.md

 The application will display the auto-generated certificate from flash upon boot.

-> [!NOTE]
+> [!WARNING]
 > This certificate will be re-generated every time you re-flash the board because the flash section
-> where the certificate and private key are stored will be overwritten.
+> where the certificate and private key are stored will be erased.
-> In this case you will need to delete your device from IoTConnect and re-create the device with the new certificate.
+> In this case, you will need to delete your device from IoTConnect and re-create the device with the new certificate.
-> If you wish to avoid this, you should use the Developer Guide and compile in your device credentials.
+> If you wish to avoid this, you should use the Developer Guide and
+> have your device credentials compiled into the application.

 * **Copy** the *Device Certificate* from the terminal including the "BEGIN" and "END" lines.
 * Open a text editor, such as notepad, paste in the certificate, and save the file as `cert.txt`